tmtsoftware/esw-ts/docs/src/main/params/commands.md

 ## Wait Command

 This command causes a Sequencer to wait until notified.
 It can only be sent to Sequencers.

-Type definition for ControlCommand can be found @extref[here](ts-docs:classes/models.wait.html)
+Type definition for Wait Command can be found @extref[here](ts-docs:classes/models.wait.html)

 Typescript
 :   @@snip [CommandsTest.scala](../../../../example/src/documentation/params/CommandExample.ts) { #wait }